-There are two ways to get the FastPass +: Through the My Disney Experience app or website prior to your visit, or through in-house kiosks for guests who don't have smartphones or don't buy tickets in advance.
+There are two ways to get the FastPass +: through the My Disney Experience app or website prior to your visit, or through internal kiosks for guests who do not have smartphones or who do not buy tickets in advance.

-O FastPass + It is then stored in MagicBand or your park tickets.
-(Magic Bands are not required to use FastPass +, you can link them to your ticket card normally)
+O FastPass + is then stored in the MagicBand or on your park tickets.
+(Magic Bands are not mandatory to use FastPass +, you can link them to your ticket card, normally)

-The importance of booking the FastPass + before your trip has to be overemphasized, and this is one of the big reasons why we recommend buying tickets as early as possible (tdiscount tickets & #8211; just use our coupon: PDP on this LINK ) .
+The importance of booking the FastPass + before your trip has to be overemphasized, and this is one of the big reasons why we recommend buying tickets as early as possible (tdiscount tickets – just use our coupon: PDP ) .

 Many FastPass + to popular attractions sell out quickly, and get reservations FastPass + Advance can literally save hours in line, or prevent you from completely missing out on experiences (in case of launch attractions that have exceeded the 4-hour mark).